 I have a pet theory that roughly 20% of the increase in vehicle miles traveled in the U.S. over the past few decades can be traced to organized youth soccer.

 This post, from a blog called freerangekids, adds some evidence:

 My 10-year-old son wanted the chance to walk from our house to soccer practice behind an elementary school about 1/3 mile from our house.
 He had walked in our neighborhood a number of times with the family and we have driven the route to practice who knows how many times.
 It was broad daylight – 5:00 pm.
 I had to be at the field myself 15 minutes after practice started, so I gave him my cell phone and told him I would be there to check that he made it and sent him off.
 He got 3 blocks and a police car intercepted him.
 The police came to my house — after I had left — and spoke with my younger children (who were home with Grandma).
 They then found me at the soccer field and proceeded to tell me how I could be charged with child endangerment.
 They said they had gotten “hundreds” of calls to 911 about him walking.
 Now, I know bad things can happen and I wasn’t flippant about letting him go and not checking up, but come on.
 I live in a small town in Mississippi.
 To be perfectly honest, I’m much more concerned about letting him attend a birthday party sleepover next Friday, but I’m guessing the police wouldn’t be at my house if I chose to let him go (which I probably won’t).

 As someone who walked to school every day, rode a bike unhelmeted all over the ‘burbs, etc., this makes me feel like an grouchy old-timer.

 (Horn honk to boingboing)

 This entry was posted on Friday, March 20th, 2009 at 9:46 am and is filed under Pedestrians.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.